securingsam/SmartScanner-iOS-Spec/README.md

 ### Quick scan

 In order to start scanning, call the `.scan(params:)` method from the `Scan` instance.
-This method returns a Combine `Publisher` and provides a `ScanResult` object which contains the data that was collected by the scanner.
+This method returns a Combine `AnyPublisher` and provides a `ScanResult` object which contains the data that was collected by the scanner.

+For more information, please refer to the [API reference](API_REFERENCE.md).

 ```swift
 let config = ScanConfig()